Aaron Swartz's Non-Martyrdom

 Few people seem to accept the Guardian’s line that this is how governments crush hackers who oppose them and their agenda to control the internet.
 The reaction has been relatively muted, where we should be seeing crazy conspiracy theories claiming that the MPAA orchestrated his suicide as payback for his involvement in SOPA.

 But why isn’t Swartz accepted as a martyr?
-It’s because as a martyr, his death could only be avenged by a proportionate political victory won in his name—something like a momentous, historic change in copyright law.
+I think it’s because as a martyr, his death could only be avenged by a proportionate political victory won in his name—something like a momentous, historic change in copyright law.
 But he will not be the movement’s martyr because the leaders of the movement have no plans for a historic change.

 Lawrence Lessig is an unrepentant enthusiast of third-wayism, presenting conservative arguments for campaign finance reform apparently under the illusion that significant public problems can be solved by convincing Democrats and Republicans that they secretly agree with each other.
 Here he is again, advancing the argument that conservatives really do support free culture, oppose the spread of markets in every corner of life and why can’t we just all come together since everyone so obviously agrees with everyone else?